chinnisaimohan/CPU---Scheduling/README.md

 2.Understanding Scheduling Algorithms: Working on the Code.cpp file deepened my understanding of various CPU scheduling algorithms like FCFS, SJF, priority scheduling, and round-robin, and how to implement and test them.

 Resources and References used: • I learned about CPU SCHEDULING and the scheduling algorithms from youtube.
-The playlist which was sent to us in the discord. • Perplexity for assistance with error handling, and overall project guidance.
+The playlist which was sent to us in the discord.